mfairchild365/zero-to-a11y-expert/README.md

 * (free, course) [Microsoft - Accessibility fundamentals](https://docs.microsoft.com/en-us/learn/paths/accessibility-fundamentals/)
 * (free, site) [WCAG](https://www.w3.org/WAI/WCAG21/quickref/)

 Practice this skill: create a set of personas that include a mix of different disabilities.
 Think about the experience each persona might have when trying to complete a task on some of the sites that you visit most frequently.
+For examples of personas, see [the gov.uk personas](https://alphagov.github.io/accessibility-personas/), or [Cards for Humanity](https://cardsforhumanity.idean.com/).

 ### Learn WCAG